 If you’re like most people, having a reliable means of transportation is essential.
-If you don’t live close to your place of employment or have convenient public transportation available to you, it’ll be hard for you not to own a vehicle.
+If you don’t live close to your workplace or have convenient public transportation available, it’ll be hard for you not to own a vehicle.

 Now, if you find yourself falling behind your car payments, that’s where it gets tricky.
 There’s a good chance your ride will be taken away from you.
-Without a car, it’s going to be problematic to get to around.
-If that happens, you won’t be able to get to work, and that means you can’t pay off your car, then you get trapped in a vicious cycle.
+Without a car, it’s going to be problematic to get around.
+Going to work will be much harder and, if you have tardiness, you might get fired!
+That means you can’t pay off your car, then you get trapped in a vicious cycle.

 1. Talk to your lender.
 If you’re about to fall behind on your car payments, get in touch with your lender.
 Be honest with them and try to work something out.
 If you think about it, the last thing they want to happen is for you to default on your car loan.